 Come learn how to pick, cook, and can your own Mustang Grape Jelly.
-Tangy, sweet, and wild.
+Tart, sweet, and wild.
 This grape jelly is gonna knock your socks off!

 I’m not typically a grape jelly fan.
 I’ve mentioned this before.
 Growing up we mostly only had two kinds of jelly: strawberry and grape.
 There was nothing exciting about either of those but I definitely preferred the strawberry to the grape any day.